 Table 18.
-Recommende Table 18.
-Recommended Herbicides for Weed Control in Peanuts (cont.) trol in Peanuts (cont.)
-Rhizome Johnsongrass (See Table 14) Clethodim 0.125-0.25 lb Select 2EC 8.0-16.0 oz or SelectMax 0.97EC 16.0-32.0 oz Apply to actively growing johnsongrass when 12 to 24 inches tall.
+Recommended Table 18.
+Recommended Herbicides for Weed Control in Peanuts (cont.) itrol in Peanuts (cont.)
+Rhizome Johnsongrass Clethodim 0.125-0.25 lb Select 2EC 8.0-16.0 oz Apply to actively growing johnsongrass when 12 (See Table 14) SelectMax 0.97EC 16.0-32.0 oz to 24 inches tail.
 If needed, a second application of 6.0 to 8.0 oz/A may be applied for control of regrowth when plants are 6 to 18 inches tall.
 See table 16 for adjuvant recommendations.
-Sethoxydim 0.28 lb Poast 1.5EC 1.5 pt or Poast Plus 1EC 2.25 pt Apply to actively growing johnsongrass when 15 to 25 inches tall.
-A second application of 1.0 pt/A Poast or 1.5 pt/A Poast Plus may be made when new plants or regrowth are 6 to 12 inches tall.
+Sethoxydim 0.28 lb Poast 1.5EC 1.5 pt or Apply to actively growing johnsongrass when 15 to 25 inches tall.
+A second application of 1.0 pt/A Poast Plus 1EC 2.25 pt Poast or 1.5 pt/A Poast Plus may be made when new plants or regrowth are 6 to 12 inches tall.
 See table 16 for adjuvant recommendations.
-Extended late-season residual grass control s-Metolachlor 0.95-1.27 lb Dual Magnum 7.62EC 1.0-1.33 pt Apply over-the-top of peanuts for control of late- season grasses in years when excessive rains may have reduced the residual control of early- season applications.
+Extended late-season residual grass control s-Metolachlor 0.95-1.27 lb Dual Magnum 7.62EC 1.0-1.33 pt Apply over-the-top of peanuts for control of late-season grasses in years when excessive rains may nave reduced the residual control or early- season applications.
 Will not control emerged grasses.
 Do not apply within 90 days of harvest.
 Do not apply more than an equivalent of 2.67 lb ai/A s-metolachlor during any one year.
 Dual IIG Magnum and Dual II Magnum are not registered for this method of application in peanut.
 Dimethenamid 0.56-0.98 lb Outlook 6E 16.0-21.0 oz Maximum Outlook rates in a single application are 12-18 fl oz/A on course-textured soils and 18-21 fl oz/A on medium or fine-textured soils and are influenced by soil organic matter.
-Outlook may be applied in a single application of up to 21 fl oz/A or used in split applications of 10-14 fl oz/A initially and the remaining 2-10 fl oz applied in the sequential application.
-Do not apply more than 21 fl oz/A of Outlook per season.
+Outlook may be applied in a single application of up to 21 fl oz/A or used in split applications of 10-14 fl oz/A initially and the remaining 2-10 fl oz applied in the segmential application.
+Do not apply more than 21 floz/A of Outlook per season.
 See label for specific and labeled mixtures and sequential herbicide applications.